 On your return trip, you will arrive back in Vancouver at approximately 4pm.
 Please allow yourself a minimum of 1.5 hours for domestic flights, and 2 hours for international flights, if you wish to fly home the same day.

-If you are planning to overnight in Vancouver on either side of your stay with us, we recommend the The Pacific Gateway Hotel.
+If you are planning to overnight in Vancouver on either side of your stay with us, we recommend the Radisson Blu Vancouver Airport Hotel and Marina.
 They have a nice facility and offer freezer storage for your fish as well as shuttle bus service to and from the airport.
-They offer a fisherman's rate of approx. $179 CDN.
-Their phone number is 1-888-937-2810.
-If booking your room online, enter our Code: "SPRI".
+They offer our guests a special rate.
+Just call (604) 278-1241 and let them know you're with Coastal Springs to book.

 Please keep your luggage down to a minimum!
 You are allowed 25 lbs. per person on the float plane.
 If possible, soft duffel/sport bags are ideal for transport on the float plane.